-Insight Exchange resources - including public events, publications and videos - are designed to be free for anyone to ensure cost is no barrier to access.
+Insight Exchange resources are designed to be free for anyone to ensure cost is no barrier to access.

 Our resources are freely available however we ask that you follow and adhere to the guidance on Using Insight Exchange.